chiarabuoncuore/abremipainters/challenges.md

 Understand how to add an **image** to the Wikidata entry was definitely challenging, particularly due to concerns around **copyright** and **licensing**.

 ### Solution:
 Before using the selected image, we had to verify that it was freely available and appropriately licensed for reuse.
-To address this, we aimed to include an image of Marcantonio Chiarini and identified a suitable file on <a href="https://commons.wikimedia.org/wiki/Main_Page" target="_blank">**Wikimedia Commons**</a>: File: Ritratto di Marcantonio Chiarini (bulino).jpg.
+To address this, we aimed to include an image of Marcantonio Chiarini and identified a suitable <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/9/90/Ritratto_di_Marcantonio_Chiarini_%28bulino%29.jpg/640px-Ritratto_di_Marcantonio_Chiarini_%28bulino%29.jpg" target="_blank">file</a> on <a href="https://commons.wikimedia.org/wiki/Main_Page" target="_blank">**Wikimedia Commons**</a>.
 To simplify the integration, we asked <a href="https://chatgpt.com/" target="_blank">ChatGPT</a> to generate the corresponding RDF triple code for the image, which we then included in our proposal as a way to fill this gap efficiently.

 ## 4. Developing and structuring the website